This page is designed to answer the following questions:

 An important part of a care worker’s role and responsibility is to support, promote and encourage an individual’s sense of identity, self-esteem and well-being.

-There are several factors that can contribute to the wellbeing of individuals including:
+Well-being can be thought of as an individual’s health and happiness.
+There are several factors that can contribute to the well-being of individuals including:

 - Physical health – physically healthy individuals are able to do more of the things they like to do and do them independently